-Subjective data refers to the client's perception of data and what the client or family says about the data.
-Objective data refers to data that are directly observable or verifiable through physical examination or tests.
+Subjective data refer to the client's perception of data and what the client says about the data.
+Objective data refer to data that are directly observable or verifiable through physical examination or tests.
 Blood pressure recording is objective.
-Jaundiced skin color observation by the nurse is objective data.
-A history of seizures is objective data.
+Jaundiced skin color observation by the nurse is an example of objective data.
+A history of seizures is an example of objective data.

-TOP: Step of the Nursing Process: Assessment MSC: Client Needs: Physiological Integrity

-- 8. The nurse observes a client pacing the floor.
-The nurse validates an inference when speaking to the client by stating, - a.
+- DIF: Cognitive Level: Knowledge REF: p.
+32 - TOP: Step of the Nursing Process: Assessment - MSC: Client Needs: Physiological Integrity - 9.
+The nurse observes a client pacing the floor.
+The nurse validates an inference when speaking to the client by stating - a.
 "You are anxious, so let's talk about it." - b.
 "Let's try some deep breathing to help you relax." - c.
 "You seem anxious.
 Will you tell me what is going on?" - d.
 "Clients who pace usually need to talk to a physician.
 Should I call yours?"